 Cat aggression?
 Yikes!
 When a snuggle-puss turns into a snarling ball of claws, owners are at a loss to understand or deal with cat aggression.
+You wonder, why does my cat bite me?
 Besides hurt feelings, cat aggression can cause injuries or cause the cat to lose a loving home.
 Learn more about cat fights here.

 4 KINDS OF CAT AGGRESSION